Smoking in China: Gender

-As of 2014, two thirds of Chinese men smoked.
-Women smoked much less.
-In 2010, smoking caused nearly 1 million (840 000 male, 130 000 female) deaths in China.
+According to the World Bank in 2020, nearly half of men in China were smokers, compared to less than 2% of women.
+In 2010, smoking caused nearly 1 million (840,000 male, 130,000 female) deaths in China.

 China remains one of the three leading countries (along with India and Indonesia) in total number of male smokers, accounted for 51.4% of the world's male smokers in 2015.
 China also remains one of the three leading countries (along with India and the United States) in total number of female smokers, although these three countries accounted for only 27.3% of the world's female smokers, indicating that the tobacco epidemic is less geographically concentrated for women than for men.